 The cab services like Uber and Old have set a new benchmark in the market and encouraged many startups to jump into this business and hire app developers.
 They are also looking for ways to taste the same success with their on-demand taxi booking services and different revenue models.

-According to Businesswire, the global online taxi services market can grow from $23.42 billion in 2020 to $28.65 billion in 2021 at a compound annual growth rate (CAGR) of 22.3%.
+According to BusinessWire, the global online taxi services market can grow from $23.42 billion in 2020 to $28.65 billion in 2021 at a compound annual growth rate (CAGR) of 22.3%.

-In this blog, you’ll learn about:
+Further in this post, you’ll learn about:

 - Types of users that are involved in the taxi business

 - How does the taxi business work?